 Hurricane Ridge is a route that provides a small taste of Europe in the Pacific Northwest.
-For many in Northern Washington and Victoria BC, it is a yearly pilgrimage.
 Offering untamed rugged, snow-capped mountain views, combined with perfect pavement, Hurricane Ridge is a ride that has a tendency to reinforce why we ride bikes.
 The weather there is uncertain and constantly changing, but this only adds a sense of adventure to the route.
-De- spite its short distance of 34 kilometers, it gains a knee crunching 1900m for a full day of climbing accompanied by breathtaking vistas and a raw remote feel only few places offer so close to civilization.
+Despite its short distance of 34 kilometers, it gains a knee-crunching 1900m for a full day of climbing accompanied by breathtaking vistas and a raw remote feel only a few places offer so close to civilization.
+Back in July 2018, we took the opportunity to ride the Ridge, taking the route that many in Northern Washington and Victoria BC treat as a yearly pilgrimage.
+Here’s our ride report.

 Our day started by rolling onto the Port Angeles ferry with bikes underneath us and kits on.
 It moaned and groaned its way slowly to the start of our route giving us just enough time to settle into the worn leather chairs and to meet our ride mates.
 Hands clasped around warm espresso cups, we watched the smoky mountains in the distance approach.
 As the ferry meandered its way toward our port, those familiar feelings of anxiety and second thoughts arouse as the only certainty that the sky offered was rain.